-The Frederick County office of Virginia Cooperative Extension is your local connection to Virginia's land-grant universities, Virginia Tech and Virginia State University.
+The Frederick County office of Virgiia Cooperative Extension is your local connection to Virginia's land-grant universities, Virginia Tech, and Virginia State University.
 Through educational programs based on research and developed with input from local stakeholders, we help the people of Frederick County improve their lives.
 We provide education through programs in Agriculture and Natural Resources, Family and Consumer Sciences, 4-H Youth Development, and Community Viability.

 A potentially very serious pest of grapes, peaches, hops, and a variety of other crops, the spotted lanternfly (SLF), Lycorma delicatula, was detected in Frederick County, Virginia, on Jan.
 10, 2018.

 It is important to look for it and report any finds.

 Spotted lanternfly has also been reported on a range of ornamentals around the home and in the landscape.